anasinam507/demo_web/demoweb/demowebshop-main (2)/demowebshop-main/manual-test-cases.md

 Click Login.

-Expected Result: Error message should be displayed ñ ìLogin was unsuccessful.î
+Expected Result: Error message should be displayed ‚Äì ‚ÄúLogin was unsuccessful.‚Äù

 Acceptance Criteria: User remains on login page.

-TC_003 ñ Register New User
+TC_003 ‚Äì Register New User

 Objective: Ensure new user registration works with unique email.